OpenKore/openkore/openkore/trunk/README.txt

 - Anarki: Monster ID support for mon_control.txt
 - kanzo: ropp fix for XKoreProxy.
 - xcv: Fix calculation of benchmark results and the autobuy AI.
+- And of course, everybody in the existing OpenKore team. :)

+Here's a summary of the major changes in this release:
+- Lots and lots of bugs have been fixed.
+Most notably, many crashers, UTF-8 (character set handling) bugs and AI bugs have been fixed.
+- Support for the following servers has been restored: vRO (Vietnam), rRO (Russia), euRO (Europe).
+Note that you need the ropp plugin in order to play on any of these servers.
+- We now support more platforms.
+OpenKore should now work correctly on FreeBSD, MacOS X and Sun Sparc.
+- OpenKore has been translated to traditional Chinese.
+- About 30% performance improvement compared to 1.9.2.
+This is because debugging has been disabled in this release.

+Detailed list of changes follows:

 Bug fixes:
 - Fixed Party bug where the bot would follow any random player